rumplemovingskin/simple-download/README.md

 # simple-download
-A simple pytube based download utility.
+A simple pytube based download utility with a tkinter based GUI

+Install/Update pytube and tkinter before use

 User enters a URL and intiates a search of available video stream details.
 App makes up to threee attempts to obtain video stream details when exceptions occur.